twinearthsoftware/ArduinoSketchUploader/README.md

 # ArduinoSketchUploader

-This repository contains both a .NET library and a Windows command line utility to upload a compiled sketch (.HEX file) directly to an Arduino board over USB.
-It talks to the onboard bootloader over a serial connection, much like *avrdude* would do (e.g. when invoked from the Arduino IDE).
+This repository contains a .NET library (and a corresponding Windows command line utility) that can upload a compiled sketch (.HEX) directly to an Arduino board over USB.
+It talks to the bootloader over the serial connection, much like *avrdude* would do (when invoked from the Arduino IDE).

 ## Compatibility ##

-The library has been tested with the following configurations only:
+The library has been tested with the following configurations:

 | Arduino Model | MCU           | Bootloader protocol |
 | ------------- |:-------------:| -------------------:|
 | Uno (R3)      | ATMega328P    | STK500v1            |
 | Mega 2560     | ATMega2560    | STK500v2            |

-> *These are the boards I have myself at the moment.
-If you have a need for this library to run on another Arduino board, feel free to open a support issue.*
+> *These are the only boards I have access to for testing.
+If you have a need for this library to run on another Arduino model, feel free to open an issue on GitHub, it should be fairly straightforward (for most) to add support.*

 ## How to use the command line application ##